How to avoid buying a flood car: 4 tips

 Carfax and AutoCheck offer flood check tools that allow users to conduct a free check on the history of a car based on its VIN.
 When reviewing a car’s history, keep your eye out for vehicles originating from areas that have been affected by flooding.
 The National Insurance Crime Bureau also provides free online VIN checks that allow consumers to find out whether a car has been declared salvaged.

 Review a vehicle’s history report for any sign that the car has changed hands several times over a short period of time.
 Be particularly leery of a history that involves buyers in multiple states.
-This could be a sign of what’s known as title washing, where unscrupulous sellers retitle a car repeatedly to hide its history.
+This could be a sign of what is known as title washing, where unscrupulous sellers retitle a car repeatedly to hide its history.

 2. Check for signs of water damage

-Cars that have been even partially submerged in water often have telltale signs, but they may be subtle if the car has been cleaned up for resale.
+Cars that have been even partially submerged even partially in water often have telltale signs, but they may be subtle if the car has been cleaned up for resale.
 Pay attention to musty or moldy smells, including those coming from the climate control system.
+Note any stains in the car’s interior, engine compartment and trunk.
+Other signs of water damage include dirt, sand or mud in odd places and seat belts that sound gritty when they are pulled or retracted are also signs of water damage.

 3. Be wary of cars that are priced below market value